SIGN237/BlogWebsite/content/english/post/Blender_101.md

 - Using tilde “~” while an object is selected, to open the view menu.
 - Alt + middle mouse button while orbiting will snap the view to each axis as you orbit.

+### Move 3D Cursor

+Use "Shift + Right Click" to move the 3D Cursor on the 3D Viewport.

 # Dealing With Blender If You Are Used To Other 3D Software

 Under settings, you can use a more standard key map by going to: Edit -> Preferences - Key map and choosing **Industry-standard Key map.**